OpenDevICON/opendevicon/docs/testBasicToken.md

                     .build()
     print(icon_service.call(call))
 ```
 You have successfully created a token!
+This token can be viewed from the [ICON tracker](https://bicon.tracker.solidwallet.io/tokens).
+Type name or symbol of the token to view the token you just created.

 ### Check the total number of tokens of caller and deployer address
 ```Python